drhsqlite/fossil-mirror/www/tls-nginx.md

 former for a Fossil repo that’s just one piece of a larger site, but the latter for a repo that is basically the whole point of the site.

-This script’s automatic restart feature makes Fossil upgrades easy:

-       $ cd ~/src/fossil/trunk ; fossil up ; make ; killall fossil ;
+You might also want another script to automate the update, build, and deployment steps for new Fossil versions:

+       #!/bin/sh
+       cd $HOME/src/fossil/trunk
+       fossil up
+       make -j11
+       killall fossil
-         sudo make install ; fslsrv
+       sudo make install

-I’ve written that as a single long command because I keep it in the history for my Fossil servers, so I can just run it again from history.
-You could put it in a shell script instead.
+       fslsrv

 The `killall fossil` step is needed only on OSes that refuse to let you replace a running binary on disk.

 As written, the `fslsrv` script assumes a Linux environment.
 It expects `/bin/bash` to exist, and it depends on non-POSIX tools like `pgrep`.
-It shouldn’t be difficult to port to very different systems, like macOS or the BSDs.
+It should not be difficult to port to systems like macOS or the BSDs.

 # Configuring Let’s Encrypt, the Easy Way

 If your web serving needs are simple, [Certbot][cb] can configure nginx for you and keep its certificates up to date.
-The details are pretty much as in the Certbot documentation for [nginx on Ubuntu 18.04 LTS guide][cbnu], except that where they recommend that you use the first-party Certbot packages, we’ve found that the ones that come with Ubuntu work just fine.
+You can follow the Certbot documentation for [nginx on Ubuntu 18.04 LTS guide][cbnu] as-is, though we’d recommend one small change: to use the version of Certbot in the Ubuntu package repository rather than the first-party Certbot package that the guide recommends.

 The primary local configuration you need is to tell nginx how to proxy certain URLs down to the Fossil instance you started above with the